-Speaking eparate marks for each category (speaking, Listening) sho Activity (10 marks) ould be arrived at.
-Responds fully to questions and develops prompts: deals confidently.
-Band 1 5 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
+Speaking Listening Band 1 5 marks Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
 Employs a wide range of language devices (e.g., tone, irony, emphasis) accurately and sometimes eloquently.
 Band 1 5 marks Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation.
 Band 2 4 marks Subject matter is organized and expressed competently; attempts to speak on equal terms with the listener but with a varying degree of success.
 Employs a good range of language devices (e.g., tone, irony, emphasis) soundly.
-Band 2 4 marks Responds appropriately and in some detail to questions and prompts; deals appropriately with most of the changes in direction of the conversation. and 3 marks Deals with the subject matter adequately; the listener is generally but not always prominent.
+Band 2 4 marks Responds appropriately and in some detail to questions and prompts; deals appropriately with most of the changes in direction of the conversation.
+Band 3 3 marks Deals with the subject matter adequately; the listener is generally but not always prominent.
 Language devices (e.g., tone, irony, emphasis) are used safely and appropriately.
 Band 3 3 marks Responds to questions adequately but deals less effectively with prompts; changes in the direction of the conversation are occasionally dealt with.
-3and 4 ? marks There is evidence of some linking together of ideas relating to the subject matter but it is inconsistent; accepts that the listener is in full control of the conversation.
+Band 4 2 marks There is evidence of some linking together of ideas relating to the subject matter but it is inconsistent; accepts that the listener is in full control of the conversation.
 Limited use of language devices (e.g., tone, irony, emphasis) with some inaccuracy.
 Band 4 2 marks Provides limited response to the questions and struggles to develop prompts; tends to maintain the direction of the conversation.
-Band 5 mark Simple facts and ideas are expressed with generally unsuccessful attempts at organization; is barely capable of engaging in a two-way conversation.
+Band 5 1 mark Simple facts and ideas are expressed with generally unsuccessful attempts at organization; is barely capable of engaging in a two-way conversation.
 Not able to use language devices (e.g., tone, irony, emphasis) or devices used with serious error.
 Band 5 1 mark Responds simply or is unable to respond to questions or prompts; cannot recognize changes in the direction of the conversation.
-Band 6 D marks Does not meet the above criteria.
+Band 6 0 marks Does not meet the above criteria.
 Band 6 0 marks Does not meet the above criteria.